Fixtures¶

 Exercise 1: A module for test data¶

-in the same directory as your tests.
+Create a new module conftest.py in the same directory as your tests.

-There, add a function that loads the file data/mobydick_summary.txt
+There, add a function that loads the file data/mobydick_summary.txt:

-Place the decorator @pytest.fixture
+Place the decorator @pytest.fixture on top of it:

 import pytest @pytest.fixture def text_summary(): return open(...).read()